 - Definition of a Markov chain and view in terms of state graph and transition matrix. - High level idea behind Markov chain based 2-SAT and 3-SAT algorithms.
 Don't need to memorize the analysis but should understand the tools used.
 E.g., solving for the expected number of steps to reach a satisfying assignment via a linear recurrence. - Gambler's ruin set up, analysis, and conclusion. - Definition of a stationary distribution, and conditions for having a stationary distribution and for that distribution being unique (fundamental theorem of Markov chains). - Related to the above, irreducibility and aperiodicity.
-You should be able to recognize and prove when a Markov chain is/is not irreducible/aperiodic. - Fact that symmetric Markov chains have uniform stationary distributions. - Definition of total variation (TV) distance, and mixing time. - Min/Max view of the TV distance (Kontorovich-Rubinstein duality) and implication for bounding mixing time via coupling. - Ability to construct a coupling for a Markov chain and analyze its coupling time. - Metropolis-hastings algorithm should understand why it achieves the desired stationary distribution, proportional to the density $p(\cdot)$ .

-- Ability to design a Markov chain that converges to a given distribution (like the independent set examples using a symmetric Markov chain and Metropolis-Hastings covered in class). - Definition of a reversible Markov chain and the implication that P has real eigenvalues in this case. - Do not need to know counting-sampling reductions in detail.
+You should be able to recognize when a Markov chain is/is not irreducible/aperiodic. - Fact that symmetric Markov chains have uniform stationary distributions. - Definition of total variation (TV) distance, and mixing time. - Kontorovich-Rubinstein duality for TV distance, and implication for bounding mixing time via coupling. - Ability to construct a coupling for a Markov chain and analyze its coupling time. - Metropolis-hastings algorithm should understand why it achieves the desired stationary distribution, proportional to the density $p(\cdot)$. - Ability to design a Markov chain that converges to a given distribution (like the independent set examples using a symmetric Markov chain and Metropolis-Hastings covered in class). - Do not need to know counting-sampling reductions in detail.